Grounding Aleatoric Uncertainty for Unsupervised Environment Design: Sample-Matched PLR (SAMPLR)

 As discussed in Section \ref{section:curriculum_bias}, CICS become problematic when the covariate shift occurs over some aleatoric subset $\Theta'$ of the environment parameters $\Theta$, such that the expectation over $\Theta'$ influences the optimal policy.
 Adaptive curriculum methods like \plrabbrev{} prioritize sampling of environment settings where the agent experiences the most learning.
 While such a curriculum lets the agent focus on correcting its largest errors, the curriculum typically changes the distribution over aleatoric parameters $\Theta'$, inducing bias in the resulting decisions.
 Ideally, we can eliminate this bias, ensuring the resulting policy makes optimal decisions with respect to the \GTU{}, conditioned on the current trajectory:

 A naive solution for grounding is to simply exclude $\Theta'$ from the set of environment parameters under curriculum control.
-That is, for each environment setting proposed by the curriculum, we resample $\theta' \sim \PGround$.
+That is, for each environment setting proposed by the curriculum, we \mbox{resample $\theta' \sim \PGround$}.
 We refer to this approach as \emph{naive grounding}.
 Naive grounding forces the expected reward and next state under each transition at the current AOH $\tau$ to match that under $\PGround$.
 Thus, optimal policies under naive grounding must be optimal with respect to the ground-truth distribution over $\theta'$.

 While technically simple, naive grounding suffers from lack of control over $\Theta'$.
 This limitation is of no concern when the value of $\Theta'$ does not alter the distribution of $\tau$ until the terminal transition, e.g. when $\Theta'$ is the correct choice in a binary choice task, thereby only influencing the final, sparse reward when the right choice is made.
 In fact, our initial experiment in Section \ref{section:experiments} shows naive grounding performs well in such cases.
 However, when the value of $\Theta'$ changes the distribution of $\tau$ before the terminal transition, the agent may benefit from a curriculum that actively samples levels which promote learning robust behaviors under unlikely events.
 Enabling the full benefits of the curriculum in such cases requires the curriculum to selectively sample values of $\Theta'$.
 Instead of naive grounding, we aim to ground only the policy updates, allowing the curriculum to bias the training distribution.
 This can be accomplished by optimizing the following objective: